03 Configuration Management Guide with klein-config

-P.S.
-Before you start, make sure you have Python and pip installed on your machine.
+Before you start, ensure you have Python and pip installed on your machine.

 pip install klein-config

 You can use either a YAML file or a JSON file to store your configuration settings.
-Below are examples of what these files might look like:
+Below are examples of each.

-Create a configuration file named config.yml.
-This file will contain all your configuration settings in YAML format.
+Create a configuration file named config.yml with your settings in YAML format:

 logger: